ShubhraJha/online-food-delivery-sales-analysis/README.md

 ## Online Food Delivery Sales Analysis
 ## Project Overview

-This project focuses on analyzing online food delivery sales data to understand customer ordering behavior, revenue distribution, discount strategies, and regional food demand patterns.
+This project focuses on analyzing online food delivery sales data to understand customer ordering behavior,revenue distribution,discount strategies,and regional food demand patterns.
-The analysis simulates how platforms like Zomato / Swiggy use data to support business decisions such as promotions, market expansion, and demand forecasting.
+The analysis simulates how online food delivery platforms use data to support business decisions such as promotions,market expansion,and demand forecasting.

 ## Objectives